When to use

 "The company story is the company strategy."

-Optionally layer a trend for urgency: "We believe X [unique belief], and right now Y is happening [trend], which makes this the right moment to act."
+Optionally layer a trend for urgency: "We believe X, and right now Y is happening, which makes this the right moment to act."
 Trend layering works for new-way and new-category positioning.
 It is less useful when the product fits a well-established category where buyers are already searching.

 Binary: you are the opposite of something.
 DuckDuckGo vs. Chrome on privacy.
-Basecamp vs. project management bloatware.
-Binary differentiation is sharp and memorable.
+Basecamp vs. project-management bloatware.
+Binary is sharp and memorable.
 It polarizes.
-That's the point.
-The risk is that competitors can reframe, claiming they also care about the same dimension.
+The risk is that competitors reframe, claiming they also care about the same dimension.

 By degree: you are measurably better on a specific axis.
 "3x more calls per hour."
 "Deploys in 20 minutes, not 12 weeks."
 By degree is safer because it ties to proof.
 The risk is that without the proof, it reads like marketing noise.

-Most B2B software companies end up with by-degree differentiation because binary claims require genuinely different architectural or philosophical choices that are hard to sustain.
-Pick whichever the evidence supports, not whichever sounds stronger in a board deck.
+Most B2B software companies end up by-degree, because binary claims require architectural or philosophical choices that are hard to sustain.
+Pick whichever the evidence supports.

 10 Write the positioning statement.
 All four questions, answered.